 Various conditioning exercises or range of motion workouts could also be recommended, and in some cases, Laser treatment is a viable option.

-It is dependant upon the type of muscle tear as to which precise course of action will be taken; for example, if your dog has a chronic muscle tear, anti-inflammatory drugs would not generally be recommended because this can impact upon the normal inflammatory process that comes with the healing process.
+It is dependent upon the type of muscle tear as to which precise course of action will be taken; for example, if your dog has a chronic muscle tear, anti-inflammatory drugs would not generally be recommended because this can impact upon the normal inflammatory process that comes with the healing process.

 If your dog doesn’t respond to normal treatment, then surgery could be one course of action that is reviewed.
 Similarly, if your dog has reoccurring muscle tear problems, surgery might also be an option.